Krack Attack: Security Flaw Puts Every WiFi Connection at Risk

 Thanks to a newly discovered security flaw, your home Wi-Fi is completely hackable, giving cyber thieves a front row seat to everything from your private chats to your baby monitor.
 And there's not much you can do about it — yet.

-"When I woke up this morning and saw this one, I was taken aback," Bob Rudis, chief data scientist at Rapid7, a threat intelligence company, told NBC News.
+"When I woke up this morning and saw this one, I was taken aback," Bob Rudis, chief data scientist at Rapid7, a security data and analytics company, told NBC News.
 "We try to make sure if something is talked about in a bad way, it actually is bad."

 Called Krack, the attack takes advantage of the four-way handshake, a process between a device and a router that has been around for 14 years and is designed to deliver a fresh, encrypted session each time you get online.